Graphic Design (GRD)

 3 Credits.
 2 Lecture Hours.
 3 Lab Hours.

 An introduction to pixel-based design for multimedia applications.
-Topics include: principles for creating and manipulating images using Adobe Photoshop, understanding the benefits and limitations of raster-based design tools, and techniques for photo restoration and manipulation.
+Topics include: principles for creating and manipulating images using Adobe Photoshop; solving visual design and production problems; and techniques for selections, layers, color correction, masks, and image adjustments.

 View Sections